 Make sure your checkout form fields collect at least the Country and Postal code fields for correct tax calculations.
 For tax compliant invoices, the whole address would be needed, as well as the tax id for B2B sales.

 That’s it!
 With this basic configuration, Quaderno will generate an invoice or credit note for any WooCommerce sale or refund, when the order is marked as paid or completed in WooCommerce.

 Let’s now review a few advanced options you might need to configure depending on your case:

-- First, we'd recommend sending your customers the Quaderno's tax-compliant invoices instead of the WooCommerce receipts.
-Quaderno also offers a useful billing dashboard for your customers.
-Follow these steps:
+- First, we'd recommend sending your customers the Quaderno's tax-compliant invoices instead of the WooCommerce ones.
+You can enable this with the option Autosend receipts in WooCommerce > Settings > Integrations > Quaderno.
+Note that Quaderno also offers a useful billing dashboard for your customers.

 - When selling with tax-inclusive pricing (meaning your final price include taxes), follow these steps to delete all tax rates in WooCommerce except for the rate in your own jurisdiction.
 WooCommerce will use the standard rate in your jurisdiction to calculate taxable bases.